Original article posted June 17, 2017 and updated on February 18, 2020

 Emergent Self-Wisdom Adventures

 So while my adventure was not structured in any one particular step-by-step process, it was a complete framework of the getting of wisdom and healing.
 It was the framework of emergent self-wisdom, of being curious, of traveling those new roads in my inner landscape to find out more.
 I used some mindfulness and self-compassion; I worked with internal parts and archetypes; I trusted my instincts when they pointed to a rough patch of information and I trusted my tool kit in its ability to give me the tools I needed when I got there; I saw my inner landscape as an adventure and I respected the emergent journey as it unfolded.
-There were some “aha’s” along the way, but there’s no end to the process.
+There were some “aha’s” along the way, but I knew there was no end to the process.
 There was no, “Now I’m healed,” because healing is ongoing.
 We need never cling to the hope that we are “done” because being done means there is no more adventure, nothing more to learn.
 What we can get to is increasingly skillful levels of being with difficult emotions in a computer game that has an infinite number of levels.

 So, this is what my personal work is and this is how I journey with other people in my work.
-I don’t have all the answers, but I do have access to a wellspring of learned and emergent information, an embodied understanding of many different modalities of healing, unending curiosity and a delight in the human process.
-If you’re interested in having a travel companion who can point out some landmarks for you and keep you company through the rough patches, sign up for a free chat with me to explore what our adventures might look like.
-You might like to take a journey in Radical Emergent Self-Wisdom mentoring, or sign up for Somatic Self-Compassion Online or Thriving Woman Toolkit.
+I don’t have all the answers, but I do have access to a wellspring of learned and emergent information, an embodied understanding of many different modalities of healing, unending curiosity and a delight in the individual human evolution process.
+If you’re interested in having a travel companion who can point out some landmarks for you and keep you company through the rough patches, you might like to take a journey in Somatic Self-Compassion, Mindful Self-Compassion, or some Professional Development.
 I hope I see you there.